Mailgun logo

 Which is more popular, Mailgun or Resend?

-On the Knock platform, Mailgun handled 100M–500M messages from January 1st to March 31st compared to 10M–25M for Resend.
-Mailgun volume has remained stable, while Resend volume has remained stable.
+On the Knock platform, Mailgun handled 100M–500M messages from January 22nd to April 22nd compared to 10M–25M for Resend.
+Mailgun is currently trending upward in adoption, while Resend volume has remained stable.

 Can I use both Mailgun and Resend together?